emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 I create an "agenda" doc and share it immediately.
 This enables the team to challenge the plan, suggest improvements and prepare themselves.

-These tweaks have reduced stress and enabled us to begin workshops confident and united.
+Planning ahead reduces stress and enables us to begin workshops confident and united.

 ## 2. Plan with others